If you require any help or advice please call in and see us in the Graduate School Office, 8 Forest Grove or email email@example.com

 Appointment of Examiners of Research Degree Programmes

-Approval of Examination Arrangements – Examination arrangements must be approved by the University’s Research Programmes Sub Committee.
-In order for there to be sufficient time to resolve any queries raised by the RPSC and for, following approval, the arrangements for the examination itself to be made, it is necessary for the application for approval of examination arrangements to be submitted to the Secretary of RPSC at least two months before the expected date of completion of the thesis; this should be done about one month prior to completion for Research Diploma candidates.
+Examination arrangements must be approved by the University’s Research Programmes Sub Committee.
+In order for there to be sufficient time to resolve any queries raised by the RPSC, it is necessary for the application for approval of examination arrangements to be submitted to the Secretary of RPSC at least three to four months before the expected date of completion of the thesis.

 Examiner & Chair Information

 An Independent Chair will be appointed to conduct the examination.
-A Chair will be independent of the student’s programme of study and have a clear understanding of the University’s regulations and procedures.
-The Chair will not make any contributions to the academic examination or evaluation of the thesis.
+They will be independent of the student’s programme of study and have a clear understanding of the University’s regulations and procedures.
+The Chair will not make any contributions to the academic evaluation of the submission.

-Viva Chair Checklist to be completed on the day and returned to the Research Office following the viva.
+Viva Chair Checklist to be completed on the day and returned to the Graduate School along with the joint report of examiners following the viva.

 Where to Find Us